wp-plugins/show-widget-area-names/readme.txt

 = How does it work? =

 The plugin uses the formatting of properly setup widgets and appends the widget area name using before_widget.
+You will find a link added to the Admin Bar to toggle "swan."

 == Screenshots ==